-Based on the 2011 stock assessment and field experiments by VIMS and the Smithsonian Environmental Research Center, a large fraction of juvenile blue crabs in shallow water is not sampled by the WDS.
-VIMS is actively pursuing funding at the state level to conduct a shallow water survey concurrent with the Virginia WDS to assess the potential for inter-annual bias in the fraction of juveniles not sampled by the WDS.
-CBSAC will discuss applying this effort Baywide based on funding and based on initial findings if the Virginia survey moves forward.
+Based on the 2011 stock assessment and field experiments by VIMS and the Smithsonian Environmental Research Center, a large fraction of juvenile blue crabs in shallow water is not sampled by the WDS9.
+VIMS pursued funding at the state level to conduct a shallow-water survey concurrent with the Virginia WDS to assess the potential for interannual bias in the fraction of juveniles not sampled by the WDS, but was not successful.
+CBSAC will discuss applying this effort Bay-wide based on funding and initial findings of a complementary shallow-water survey conducted by VIMS in spring.